RobertHallsey/cijobs/README.md

 Place the assets folder from the zip into the root of your CodeIgniter installation.
 It should be at the same level as the application folder.
 The folder contains a single file, `style.css`, which you can use to set the application's appearance.

 Create the database according to the createdb.sql file.
 It's a plain text file.
 Open and copy the contents into the SQL command interface of whatever SQL administrator you use.
+If you must change table names, make sure you also change `application/models/Searches_model.php` to reflect that.

 Edit the following files: